 So, please bear in mind that just because we have a karmic cause to be caught in the rain and just because we feel like going at a certain moment and just because we actually go then, doesn’t guarantee that we actually will get caught in the rain.
 The result does not exist already inside the cause and will pop out as soon as we open its “karmic box.”
 Many other karmic factors could ripen and affect the situation at any moment before the result actually happens.

 But the rain is not coming from a karmic cause.

 We are not saying that the rain comes from a personal karmic cause.
-We are saying that one of the causal factors contributing to the rain is the collective karma of everyone born into that environment.
+We are saying that one of the causal factors contributing to the rain is the collective karmic aftermath of everyone born into that environment.
 Life on this planet could evolve into life forms that require water only in conjunction with the evolution of an ecosystem that could provide that water.
-Thus, the evolution of a particular set of life forms and the evolution of the environment in which they could live both come inseparably from the collective karma of the beings that will be reborn in that supporting environment in one of those supported life forms.
-What comes from our personal karma is the feeling to go to the mountains at that particular moment, our own personal experiencing of the rain, and the rain as we personally experience it.
+Thus, the evolution of a particular set of life forms and the evolution of the environment in which they could live both come inseparably from the collective karmic aftermath of the beings that will be reborn in that supporting environment in one of those supported life forms.
+What comes from our personal karmic aftermath is the feeling to go to the mountains at that particular moment, our own personal experiencing of the rain, and the rain as we personally experience it.

 At that moment, nothing triggered any karmic causes for her to die, such as experiencing being on that train.
 In rather oversimplified language, she didn’t have the karma to die there and then.
 But her experiencing something else, such as sitting in the shade and feeling like having the sun on her face, triggered other karmic tendencies she had – for example, one to refrain from being shy and one to ask others to change seats with her, perhaps fueled by selfish concern.
 This would start to explain the karmic process.